Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Experiments

 \subsection{Results and Discussion}

-Results are presented in Table \ref{tab:accuracy}.
-In addition to the presented methods, we include two baselines: unconstrained decoding, and constrained generation that skips the reasoning part of the output and starts from the constrained answer.

-For unconstrained generation, the wrong answer can be extracted from the model's output in the following scenarios: (i) in the case where the model does not finish generating its output due to overflowing the generation budget, (ii) the model generates its final answer, but it is formatted incorrectly, (iii) the model generates its final answer with correct formatting, but follows it with another substring that matches the formatting; the final substring matching the formatting is extracted instead of the actual final answer.
+Results for IT and PT models are presented in Table~\ref{tab:accuracy_it_big_pt}.\footnote{General accuracy of 1B PT models is very low and thus is left in App.~\ref{app:accuracy_small_pt}.} In addition to the presented methods, we include two baselines: unconstrained decoding, and constrained generation that skips the reasoning part and starts from the constrained answer.
+Using pattern matching, the wrong answer can be extracted from a response in the following scenarios: (1) the response is not finished because of a generation budget overflow; (2) the response contains a final answer, but it is formatted incorrectly; (3) the response contains a final answer with correct formatting, but it is followed with another substring that matches the formatting; the final substring matching the formatting is extracted instead of the actual final answer.
+Examples of these behaviors are shown in App.~\ref{app:motivation}.
 Based on these failure cases, we examine the strengths and weaknesses of each approach in the following.

-Overall, greedy pipeline as well as last hypothesis selection via bifurcation penalty (in probability and log-probability spaces) outperforms unconstrained greedy generation across almost all tasks and models.
-For the other methods: constrained only, constrained hyp.\ beam, and minimum bifurcation penalty hypothesis selection, performance is not stable across tasks and models, leading to a degraded overall performance compared to unconstrained greedy generation.
+Overall, on OLMo 2, greedy pipeline as well as last hypothesis selection via bifurcation penalty (in prob.\ and log-prob.\ spaces) consistently improves over unconstrained greedy generation across all tasks.
+On Gemma 3, we observe a similar pattern except for GSM8K and SVAMP that expect a numerical final answer.
+On this model, greedy pipelines offers the most stable improvement over unconstrained generation across tasks.

-\paragraph{Bifurcation Penalty vs. Unconstrained Greedy Search.} \emph{The bifurcation penalty with the last hypothesis selection solves all the failure cases}.
-Although unconstrained generation with IT models do not suffer from the first failure case, they can, in their unconstrained output, deviate from the expected format or follow up the final answer with additional explanation (2nd and 3rd failure cases).
-Examples of this behavior are shown in Table \ref{tab:failure_examples}.
-For PT models, unconstrained generation tends to be long and repetitive, exceeding the generation budget (1st failure case).
-In contrast, with the bifurcation penalty algorithm, when the unconstrained generation overflows, the best saved hypothesis allows the generation process to produce a valid parseable answer regardless of the unconstrained hypothesis's termination.
+\textbf{Bifurcation penalty vs. unconstrained search.} \emph{The bifurcation penalty with the last hypothesis selection solves all the previously mentioned failure cases from which suffers unconstrained generation}.
+This results in improved accuracy with bifurcation penalty with last hypothesis selection compared to unconstrained generation for almost all tasks and models.